XuMengyaAmy/ReportDALS/README.md

 Note: Python 3.6 is required to run our code.

+## Preprocessing (Optional Step)
+The codes in preprocessing folder are used to prepare the annotations files which store features path of each surgical image and corresponding caption.
+This step is optional, you can skip it and directly download the annotation folder according to the next step.

+We split the train / val dataset for in-domain in CaptionCollection.py, and for out-of-domain in DACaptionCollection.py.
+You need to modify the dir_root_gt properly, switch between the two different seq_set and change the output file name correspondingly to get train dataset files and val dataset files.

+For each surgical image, we create a .xml file which stores the caption, coordinates of bounding boxes.
+You can find xml folders from https://drive.google.com/drive/folders/1aEtbM1l0kDX6TiN1WrynaLesEfDtHmqT?usp=sharing  CaptionCollection.py and DACaptionCollection.py read these .xml files and collect all captions and corresponding feature path into .json file.

+Run `python Preprocessing/CaptionCollection.py` to get the train / val annotations files for in-domain.

+Run `python Preprocessing/DACaptionCollection.py` to get the train / val annotations files for out-of-domain.

 ## Data preparation
 To run the code, annotations folder and features folder for the dataset are needed.
-Please download the annotations folder from (https://drive.google.com/drive/folders/1cR5Wt_mKqn4qF45-hTnKzhG97pQL7ttU?usp=sharing) and download the features folder from (https://drive.google.com/drive/folders/1aEtbM1l0kDX6TiN1WrynaLesEfDtHmqT?usp=sharing)
+Please download the annotations folder from https://drive.google.com/drive/folders/1cR5Wt_mKqn4qF45-hTnKzhG97pQL7ttU?usp=sharing and download the features folder from https://drive.google.com/drive/folders/1aEtbM1l0kDX6TiN1WrynaLesEfDtHmqT?usp=sharing

 ## Evaluation